 Life Time loan limits for 4-Year Bachelor’s Degree Undergraduate students:

-Beginning July 1, 2013, Federal regulations for new borrowers limit the maximum time period that a student can receive Direct Subsidized loans to 150% of the published length of the program of study.
+Additionally, the maximum time period that a new student loan borrower can receive Direct Subsidized loans is 150% of the published length of the program of study.
 New borrowers are encouraged to meet with an Academic Advisor to make sure you are in the correct major.